LunabaLeeris/SMOCaseStudy/README.md

 - Gaussian Kernel

 # What is SMO ?
-SMO is one of the techniques for solving the dual problem of Suppose Vector Machines, leveraging Coordinate Ascent
+SMO is one of the techniques for solving the dual problem of Support Vector Machines, leveraging Coordinate Ascent

 # Findings
 The following are the speed of the algorithm, (Without Multi-Threading) relative to the number of training data, where the parameters are 10%, Using Guassian Kernels.